DrLex0/MightyVariableFan/README.md

 This has so far only been tested with *Slic3r,* and quite likely the post-processing script that generates the beep sequences will only work with Slic3r-generated G-code at this moment.
 Of course the main reason why I have published this on *GitHub* is to make it easy for anyone to modify the code and submit pull requests to make it work with other slicer programs.

-Mind that this is still in an **experimental stage.** However, the current version is pretty usable already.
-See the *Current Issues* section at the bottom for caveats.
+I have been using this for a year without problems, hence I have created a 1.0 release.
+There are some minor problems left and some things I would like to improve upon, but I consider the 1.0 release very usable.
+See the *Current Issues* section at the bottom for caveats.<br>
 This has only been tested with prints from the SD card, because I don't print through USB.
 I don't expect problems with USB prints though.

 ### Motivation